vmware/container-service-extension/container_service_extension/developer_guide.md

 # Check-list

-This is the check-list of steps to be performed at the beginning of the each release cycle of CSE.
+This is the check-list of steps to be performed at the beginning of each release cycle of CSE.

 # Server